98548J/98548J.github.io/docs/TeamHistory/2023-09-26-IntakeConstruction.md

 ## Review calendar and timeline(s) -

-WE were able to completely rebuild our catapult in a reasonable time along with the beginning of a CAD for an intake. by the end of the week we should have a full robot to program and drive.
+We were able to completely rebuild our catapult in a reasonable time along with the beginning of a CAD for an intake. by the end of the week we should have a full robot to program and drive.

 ## Tasks -
 * Build Intake			    (Caleb)
 * CAD Intake			   (Thomas)

 # Summary
 With having our first full robot we can finally work on full programs for skills witch will increase our skills score along with more practice with a better robot.

 | September 20 - 27  | Plan (s) |